axlecoffee/guildbot/SETUP.md

 The project uses [the official MongoDB module](https://www.npmjs.com/package/mongodb) to interact with the database.

-The URL to the installation of the DB must contain the name of the database for it to function (check the Enviromental variables section for more info)
+The URL to the installation of the DB must contain the name of the database for it to function (check the Environmental variables section for more info)